stefan-b-jakobsson/basload/README.md

 The text editor X16 Edit may be started from BASLOAD to make programming more convenient.

-To do this, type SYS $9003.
+To do this, type the wedge command !E or SYS $9003.

+The program first searches for X16 Edit in the ROM banks.

-BASLOAD tries to load X16 Edit from the SD card, and expects the program file to be in the root folder.
+If not found in ROM, the program will try to load X16 Edit from the SD card, and expects the program file to be in the root folder.
 The CBM DOS path used to load X16 Edit is "//:X16EDIT*.PRG".
 If there are several versions of X16 Edit stored in the root folder, the first one encountered will be loaded and started.